AnsibleAI/Idempotent.Knowledge/module/get_url/readme.md

 # Add a Checksum to make idempotent!
-When you add a "checksum:" argument, get_url will only download the file once!
+When you add a `checksum:` argument, get_url will only download the file once!

 from: https://serverfault.com/questions/1127956/ansible-playbook-download-a-file-from-a-repository-only-if-it-was-not-changed-o/1128020#1128020